 You should consider sunscreen your last resort to prevent sunburns, though.
 In fact, there’s no clear evidence that using sunscreens actually prevents skin cancer — including in the best sunscreens — and some ingredients may actually fuel skin cancer.

 Avoiding overexposure during peak sunlight hours, use sunglasses, and sun-protective hats and clothing (Solumbra is a good brand).
 These things reduce your risk of burns without sunscreen.

-- When direct sunlight hits our skin under peak conditions, our bodies manufacture high levels of vitamin D. Not getting enough vitamin D has been linked to all sorts of health problems, include cancer, arthritis, depression and other diseases.
+- When direct sunlight hits our skin under peak conditions, our bodies manufacture high levels of vitamin D. Not getting enough vitamin D has been linked to all sorts of health problems, including cancer, arthritis, depression and other diseases.

 - However, you can get too much of a good thing, which is why it’s important to take steps to prevent overexposure and sunburns.

-- There is no perfect sunscreen, and this is clear from EWG’s 13th Guide to Sunscreens report.
+- There is no perfect sunscreen, and this is clear from EWG’s 14th Guide to Sunscreens report.
 Mineral sunscreens generally rate safer, but they often contain nanoparticles that are not tightly regulated or studied for long-term impact on human or aquatic health.
 Chemical sunscreens often contain hormone-disrupting chemicals or even an ingredient that could trigger skin cancer.
 Still, EWG’s report helps consumers seeking sunscreen find safer choices while avoiding the most poorly rated brands.